Using Chinese Medicine and female fertility

 The value of Chinese medicine in this scenario is in its ability to support and cultivate the fertile ground of the endometrium to provide ongoing nourishment to a growing baby.

-It is perfectly safe for women to use Chinese medicine in conjunction with Western Medicine care and to continue both Acupuncture and Chinese Herbal treatment once pregnant.
+Chinese medicine is commonly used in conjunction with Western Medicine care and women often continue both Acupuncture and Chinese Herbal treatment once they become pregnant.

 Helpful hints to enhance fertility